srishti01122004/netflix-clone/README.md

 tab content for each selector -->
 ```

-> Also (Just a thought), You could advance this by adding some animations to the selector borders etc.
+> Also , You could advance this by adding some animations to the selector borders etc.

 ## Features in Development

-I might add the other pages on the Netflix website if I ever come back to refactor ^-^
+Other pages can be added

 ## Contribution

 Contributions are highly welcome.
 Feel free to fork, clone, make pull requests, report issues etc.

-## Acknowledgments

-- Many thanks to [@bradtraversy](https://github.com/bradtraversy) for his awesome courses - _i will not fail you sensei_
-- Thanks to [@torvalds](https://github.com/torvalds) For Making the world a better place
-- And To anyone reading this... _You're awesome!_

 That being said
 _<p align="center">To the Front... to the Back...
 End to End... cut no slack.
-Making ends meet. lol</p>_
+Making ends meet. _